 Buttermere is a tiny Lake District lake tucked between tall peaks that provide some of the best scenery in the Lake District.
 The area offers itself up to a whole lot of walking, from easy, relatively flat routes, to craggy mountain hikes.

-One of Alfred Wainright’s favourites, Buttermere sits next to Crummock Water, with just a narrow strip of land between.
-In fact, these two lakes used to be one much larger body of water!
-A village of the same name includes a scattering of pretty houses, a tiny church with big views, two pubs, an ice cream parlour and a café.
-It’s no wonder it’s so popular!
+One of Alfred Wainright’s favourites, Buttermere, sits next to Crummock Water, with just a narrow strip of land between them.
+In fact, these two lakes used to be one much larger body of water.
+A village of the same name includes a scattering of pretty houses, a tiny church with big views, two pubs, an ice cream parlour and a cafe.
+It’s no wonder it’s so popular.

 You can be right on the doorstep of all these amazing walks at one of our self-catering cottages in Buttermere.

 Note: Buttermere can get very busy, particularly during school and public holidays.
 Please remember to only park in designated areas and to keep the sides of roads and passing places clear so that emergency and farm vehicles can get by if needed.
 You can find out how busy car parks currently are on the national park website.

 These descriptions serve as brief overviews only.
 You should always know your route in detail before setting out, check the weather, and make sure you have suitable equipment and refreshments.

 1. Round the Lake

 The circuit of the lake is really beautiful and understandably popular.
 If you really want to escape the crowds, get up at the crack of dawn and enjoy the peace and tranquillity.
 You may even be able to watch the sun as it rises over the skyline of Littledale Edge and Dale Head.
 Take your time, stop and enjoy the quiet and watch out for elusive otters on the banks of the lake, red squirrels and deer in the woods or even a fox or a badger on their way home from a night out!